How To Write An Awesome

-If you're a crochet designer, and have been selling your crochet items on etsy, ravelry or craft fairs, you're really going to love blogging about crochet and having your own platform.
+If you're a crochet designer, and have been selling your crochet items on Etsy, Ravelry or craft fairs, you're really going to love blogging about crochet and having your own platform.

-You'll quickly realize how putting in some effort into creating your very own beautiful crochet blog will have a great impact on other crocheters out there, AND will have a substantial postitive impact on your wallet 🙂 (Given you put in the work and are consistent with your blogging).
+You'll quickly realize how putting some effort into creating your very own beautiful crochet blog will have a great impact on other crocheters out there, AND will have a substantial postitive impact on your wallet 🙂 (Given you put in the work and are consistent with your blogging).

 The Secret To Successful Blogging